checkeverything.ch

 What to Look For

-Good repair shops share these characteristics:
+Good repair shops share these traits:

 • Established business with three or more years of operation

-• Clear physical storefront
+• A clear physical storefront

 • Positive reviews (four-plus stars, 50 or more reviews)